ZopshopDev/handbook/README.md

 # About Us

-## A Different Breed of Startup Incubator
+## A Different Breed of Startup

-We incubate, accelerate, and implement ideas that our team create internally.
+We work anywhere in the world, in any time zone.
+Non-English speakers welcomed.

 ## Work From Home